-In recent years the public has become increasingly aware of the need for affordable housing has become well publicized.
+In recent years the need for affordable housing has become well publicized.
 Each town in Connecticut has been mandated to have an Affordable Housing Plan by mid-2022.
-Here are some notes that may clarify the issues and show the positive role of affordable housing in our community.
+Here are some notes that may clarify the issues and show the positive role of affordable housing in our community:

 What is Affordable Housing?

 - The term affordable housing refers to living spaces that cost no more than 30% of household income for rent or mortgage, as well as taxes, utilities and insurance.
 Today 18 million households spend more than half their income on housing

 - Publically funded affordable housing is deed restricted and must follow those income guidelines for 15 or more years.